hujhax/austin-improv-wiki/Showdown – First Episode -  'Pilot'.md

+---
+description: "First performance of Showdown, which was improvised on 3/25/11."
+---
 ***Showdown* – First Episode: "Pilot"** refers to the first performance of *[[Shows/Showdown|Showdown]]*, which was improvised on 3/25/11.

 ## Episode Summary